EvelienVandenberghe/cinema-room-manager/README.md

 # Cinema Room Manager 🎬

-A Java console application that helps manage a cinema theatre with ticket sales, seating visualization, and sales statistics.
+Another Hyperskill project is this Java console application that helps manage a cinema theatre with ticket sales, seating visualization, and sales statistics.

 ## Features
 🎫 Ticket Management